 The Vestcor Investments Private Real Estate, L. P. holds investments in international real properties, indirectly through wholly owned holding companies invested in limited partnership structures.
-At December 31, 2018, an increase or decrease of 25 bps in the capitalization rate used by the independent property appraisers would have a decrease or increase on the valuation of this fund's investments in the amount of \$4,262 or \$4,418 respectively (2017 - \$757 or \$815 respectively).
-The maximum exposure to loss in this fund is the fair value of its investments plus uncalled commitments (see note 13).
+At December 31, 2020, an increase or decrease of 25 bps in the capitalization rate used by the independent property appraisers would have led to a decrease or increase on the valuation of this entity's investments in the amount of \$2,134 or \$1,983 respectively (2019 - \$5,210 or \$5,721 respectively).
+The maximum exposure to loss in this entity is the fair value of its investments plus uncalled commitments (note 13).

 The Vestcor Investments Private Real Estate 2, L. P. holds investments in international real properties, indirectly through wholly owned holding companies invested in limited partnership structures.
-At December 31, 2018, an increase or decrease of 25 bps change in the capitalization rate used by the independent property appraisers would have a decrease or increase on the valuation of this fund's investments in the amount of \$354 or \$475 respectively (2017 - nil).
-The maximum exposure to loss in this fund is the fair value of its investments plus uncalled commitments (see note 13).
+At December 31, 2020, an increase or decrease of 25 bps change in the capitalization rate used by the independent property appraisers would have led to a decrease or increase on the valuation of this entity's investments in the amount of \$1,231 or \$1,353 respectively (2019 - \$1,026 or \$1,161 respectively).
+The maximum exposure to loss in this entity is the fair value of its investments plus uncalled commitments (note 13).